 1 year full-time – apply via VTAC

-For local students only: 3 years part-time – apply direct
+For local students only: Three years part-time – apply direct

-The Certificate IV part-time options is offered 2 nights a week from 6pm to 9pm with 6 scheduled Saturdays from 10am to 4pm.
+The Certificate IV part-time option is offered two nights a week from 6pm to 9pm with six scheduled Saturdays from 10am to 4pm.

-Please note: You will be admitted to the Certificate IV level of the training package and upon successful completion you can apply to study the next qualification (Diploma)
+Please note: You will be admitted to the Certificate IV level of the training package and upon successful completion you can apply to study the next qualification (Advanced Diploma)

 In this program you will study in state-of-the-art facilities at RMIT’s Brunswick campus with globally connected and industry-experienced teachers that will allow you gain direct insights into the role of a textile designer.